Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 I verified:

-the VM’s active IP address
+The VM’s active IP address
-connectivity between the host and VM
+Connectivity between the host and VM
 SSH service availability on the target system

 This phase was important because it turned the VM into an actual network target rather than only a local lab box.